Hurricanes and Other Extreme Weather Events

 And what about typhoons and cyclones?
 Physically, they are hurricanes by a different name.
 They are called hurricanes in the Atlantic and in the Eastern Pacific, typhoons in the West Pacific and cyclones around Australia and India.

-Extreme weather events create some specific challenges for health care partners and good planning provides possible response solutions.
+Extreme weather events create some specific challenges for Americares Emergency Response Team and our health care partners, and good planning provides response solutions.
 For example:

 Wind and subsequent water damage to roof, windows and doors of the facility -- destroying equipment, medicine & supplies, rendering the facility inoperable when it is most needed.